-Ok, so flock is a gross over-exaggeration.
-But there are several contestants from interstate and even a few international enthusiasts, and there was a big crowd at the 2010 spectacle to enjoy the entertainment and the fabulous summer weather.
+Apparently, there are several entrants who come from interstate to Evandale each time, and even some international competitors.
+There was certainly a big crowd at the 2010 spectacle to enjoy the entertainment and the fabulous summer weather.

 Huw Morgan from New South Wales was the winner in 2010, consolidating his wins from the previous two years.
-The race schedule is a day of solid activity: there’s championship heats, novelty events and age-group races.
+The race schedule was a day of solid activity, with championship heats, novelty events and age-group races.

-It’s not all sprinting though – the week-long penny farthing carnival includes road races, one covering an agonising 161kms.
+It wasn’t all sprinting though.
+The week-long penny farthing carnival included road races, one covering an agonising 161kms.
 Can you imagine spending all day in the saddle of an ancient bike?
-Huw Morgan obviously can, as he finished in first place in this event too, just to prove his versatility!
+Huw Morgan obviously can, as he finished in first place in that event too, just to prove his versatility!

-Held each February in Evandale (for over 25 years), the organisers have this show humming.
-The National Penny Farthing Championship is combined with the Evandale Village Fair to provide even more interest for visitors.
+Historically held during February in Evandale, the organisers had this show humming.
+The National Penny Farthing Championship combined with the Evandale Village Fair to provide even more interest for visitors.

-Performers and stallholders take over the town oval, there are displays of vintage machinery and vehicles, and groups stroll the streets in period costume.
-One lady even combined two of the highlights, performing tricks on a penny farthing bicycle in a long skirt!!
+Performers and stallholders took over the town oval.
+There were displays of vintage machinery and vehicles, and groups strolled the streets in period costume.
+One lady even performed tricks on a penny farthing bicycle… in a long skirt, no less!

-Late in the afternoon, the show all comes together in a grand parade.
-Utilising the race circuit around the village green, brass bands march between the vintage cars, the clowns and fairies and of course, even more of the old-time penny farthing enthusiasts.
+Late in the afternoon, the show culminated in a grand parade.
+Utilising the race circuit around the village green, brass bands marched between vintage cars.
+The clowns and the fairies danced between penny farthing enthusiasts.
 Where else but Tasmania could you enjoy such a day out?

-Admission to the Evandale Village Fair costs $10 for adults (children are free).
-For more information, visit the site for the Evandale Village Fair and National Penny Farthing Championship.
+For more details visit the Evandale Village Fair and National Penny Farthing Championship website